 Your handicap can be a helping hand when assessing which TaylorMade driver will suit you.
-The Stealth driver is very forgiving and lightweight which will best suit high handicappers or those with a slower swing speed.
+The Stealth driver is forgiving and lightweight, which will best suit high handicappers or those with a slower swing speed.

-If you are of a lower handicap then you will probably prioritize less spin, more ball speed, and distance.
+If you are of a lower handicap, you will probably prioritize less spin, more ball speed, and distance.
 That is where a club like the Stealth Plus will come in handy.

-We should note that if you are of a higher handicap that doesn’t mean you aren’t allowed to look at drivers to suit better-quality golfers.
+We should note that if you are of a higher handicap, that doesn’t mean you aren’t allowed to look at drivers to suit better-quality golfers.
 They may not be ideal for you now but don’t give up hope on using them.
-Our advice would be to keep trying to get better and get to a level where you will really suit the clubs you are wanting to use and make the most of them.
+Our advice would be to keep trying to get better and get to a level where you will really suit the clubs you want to use and make the most of them.

 Don’t Go Over Budget

-You need to consider how much you are willing to spend on a new driver and stick to it.
+You need to consider how much you will spend on a new driver and stick to it.
 Often it is the most expensive individual club you own as it can be the centerpiece of a golf bag.
 It needs to be trustworthy and effective for teeing you off well.

 Some TaylorMade drivers can cost as little as $299.99 new and as much as $579.99 when they are first released.
 So, know your budget and stick to it despite the temptation.

-Even if it looks and feels right for you, if it is too expensive don’t force the purchase.
+Even if it looks and feels right for you, don’t force the purchase if it is too expensive.
 There will be cheaper alternatives that you can buy that can be very similar.
 Good second-hand drivers can be easily found for less than $200.

 They Need to Look the Part in Your Eyes

-For example, if you are a high handicapper and you have a larger club head at address, it should provide comfort that it offers more forgiveness than other clubs.
+For example, if you are a high handicapper with a larger club head at the address, it should provide comfort that it offers more forgiveness than other clubs.